9.8 Complaint Resolution

 The Dean or other Academic Council member will determine the appropriate action to take against the Respondent.
 This may include, but is not limited to, a reprimand (oral or written), suspension, a salary reduction, a demotion, a removal of privileges, or termination of employment or appointment.

-The Respondent and the IDHR are provided written notice of any discipline.
+The Respondent, IDHR, and Human Resources are provided written notice of any discipline.
 The Complainant is not generally provided with information about any discipline issued unless the discipline directly affects the Complainant, such as a “no contact” order.
 However, in cases alleging a violation of Section 9.4.1 Sexual Harassment, Section 9.5.1.2 Sexual Misconduct, Section 9.5.1.3 Gender-Based Harassment, Section 9.5.1.4 Title IX Sexual Harassment, or Section 9.5.2 Stalking, the Complainant and Respondent both receive written notice of the result of the investigation (including the discipline), procedures for appeal (if applicable), any change to the result, and when the results become final.

 Decisions on discipline are final and cannot be appealed.

 Either the Complainant or the Respondent may appeal a finding as to whether a policy violation occurred.
 Neither party may appeal a decision on discipline or other action taken.
-An appeal must be filed in writing with the Institute Discrimination and Harassment Response office within 21 calendar days of the date of the written notice of the decision as to whether a policy violation occurred.
+An appeal must be filed in writing with IDHR within 21 calendar days of the date of the written notice of the decision as to whether a policy violation occurred.
 An appeal is limited to one or more of the following grounds:

 • New significant information: There exists significant, substantive, and relevant information that was not available at the time of the decision.